ACCESS-NRI/access-om2-configs/README-DEV.md

 #### Config Validation: `validate-json.yml`

 This workflow is used to check that modifications to `*.json` files are in line with the associated `*.schema.json`.

+#### Initial Checksum Creation: `generate-initial-checksums.yml`

+This `workflow_dispatch`-triggered workflow generates checksums of a given config branch, and optionally commits them.
+This is useful for generating checksums for an entirely new config branch, so the workflows above have something to compare against.